 Genting Malaysia Bhd.
-(GENM) , a casino operator, dropped 3.7 percent to 3.70 ringgit, bound for its steepest decline since Feb.
-8. First-quarter profit slipped 35 percent from a year earlier to 270.7 million ringgit, the group said in an exchange filing.
+(GENM) , a casino operator, dropped 3.9 percent to 3.69 ringgit, its steepest decline since Feb.
+8. First-quarter profit slipped 35 percent from a year earlier to 270.7 million ringgit ($85 million), the group said in a stock-exchange filing.

 Globaltec Formation Bhd.
-(GBLF) , an auto-parts maker, fell 8.3 percent to 11 sen on its trading debut after a merger of Jotech Holdings Bhd., AutoV Corp. and AIC Corp.
-The stock was the most active on the bourse, with 126.7 million shares traded.
+(GBLF) , an auto-parts maker, slipped 12.5 percent to 10.5 sen on its trading debut after a merger of Jotech Holdings Bhd., AutoV Corp. and AIC Corp.
+The stock was the most active on the bourse, with 145.7 million shares traded.

 Land & General Bhd.
-(LGH MK) advanced 8.1 percent to 33.5 sen, poised for its largest gain since Oct.
-24. The property developer reported fourth-quarter profit of 24.5 million ringgit compared with a loss of 3.2 million ringgit a year earlier, it said in an exchange filing.
+(LGH) advanced 8.1 percent to 33.5 sen, its largest gain since Oct.
+24. The property developer reported fourth-quarter profit of 24.5 million ringgit, compared with a loss of 3.2 million ringgit a year earlier, it said in an exchange filing.

 Yeo Hiap Seng (Malaysia) Bhd.
-(YHSM) , a beverage maker, gained 7.7 percent to 3.48 ringgit, headed for its highest close since October 1997.
+(YHSM MK), a beverage maker, gained 7.4 percent to 3.47 ringgit, its highest close since October 1997.
 Its parent YHS (Singapore) Pte plans to take the company private through a selective capital reduction and capital repayment to shareholders, who will receive 3.60 ringgit a share, Yeo Hiap Seng said in a statement.